Recursion

 Recursion is a programming technique in which a function calls itself.
 If the problem can be divided into smaller versions, the function can call itself with these smaller subproblems.

-The concept of dividing a problem into smaller versions of itself is not uncommon, and we have come across it several times in school math, for instance.
+The concept of dividing a problem into smaller versions is not uncommon.
+We have encountered it several times in school math, for instance, when calculating the factorial.

 Factorial of a number